Save on the Cost of Gas

 Removing the extra weight in your trunk (unfortunately easier to do in your vehicle) or cargo area can increase your fuel economy and you may even find your long lost hoodie in the process.
 Those rooftop cargo boxes can also affect your efficiency anywhere from 2% to 25% depending on your driving speeds.
 You may be money ahead to tow a small trailer instead.

 While these tips may not quiet your “backseat driver”, we hope they help you save some money.
-Wherever your summer travels takes you, don’t forget to buckle up and enjoy the ride!
+Wherever your summer travels take you, don’t forget to buckle up and enjoy the ride!

 Do You Have Questions About Saving Money on Fuel?